 In addition to the pieces already mentioned, the highlights for me included a solid arrangement of Cruella De Vil from 101 Dalmatians, Mia & Sebastian’s Theme from La La Land, Rachel’s Song from the Vangelis’s sublime Blade Runner score, and an effective arrangement of Rey’s Theme from The Force Awakens.
 I am sure that many will be pleased, too, to see the inclusion of Michael Nyman’s music from The Hours.

-Put simply, this is a brilliant collection for the more advanced pianist who wants to explore these movie themes and play them in intelligent piano arrangements.
+Put simply, this is a great collection for the more advanced pianist who wants to explore these movie themes and play them in intelligent piano arrangements.

-I already have one student who has bought a copy, excited to learn Nino Rota’s classic Love Theme from Romeo & Juliet, and I will most certainly be recommending the book to others in the coming weeks too!
+I already have one student who has bought a copy, excited to learn Nino Rota’s classic Love Theme from Romeo & Juliet, and I will most certainly be recommending the book to others in the future!